 Consistent with the industry-wide marketing practice of manufacturers and retailers, the CEA Video Division Board defines “LED TVs” to include liquid crystal display (LCD) televisions using light emitting diodes (LED) as a light source.

-Ultra High-Definition TV
+4K Ultra High-Definition TV

-A display system may be referred to as Ultra High-Definition if it meets the following minimum performance attributes:
+A display system may be referred to as 4K Ultra High-Definition if it meets the following minimum performance attributes:

 Display Resolution—Has at least 8 million active pixels, with at least 3840 horizontally and at least 2160 vertically.
 Physical pixels shall be individually addressable such that the horizontal and vertical resolution above can be demonstrated over the full range of colors provided by the display.

 Aspect Ratio—The width to height ratio of the display’s native resolution is 16:9 or wider.

-Upconversion – The display is capable of upscaling HD video and displaying it at Ultra High-Definition display resolution.
+Upconversion – The display is capable of upscaling HD video and displaying it at 4K Ultra High-Definition display resolution.